Task Alignment: A Simple Proxy for Practical Model Merging Across Diverse Vision Tasks: Background and related work

 Inspired by test-time adaptation, \textbf{AdaMerging}~\cite{AdaMerging_ICLR_2024} directly optimizes merging coefficients via entropy minimization.
 However, it is only applicable to CLIP-like settings with frozen classification heads.
 In \cref{sec:tas}, we extend it with our proposed \talign to \textit{any} set of tasks, but the optimization requires storing all fine-tuned models in memory, which is very demanding as the number of tasks increases. \textbf{AdaMMS}~\cite{du2025adamms} was designed to merge LLMs and selects merging weights based on generation consistency between models obtained with adjacent hyperparameter values.
 Such requirements restrict it to methods with a single scalar hyperparameter, rendering it unsuitable for our setting.

 In this work, we introduce the \taskalign and show it can \textit{accelerate hyperparameter search by several orders of magnitude} for any set of tasks.

 \paragraph{Alternative model merging applications.} Recently, some studies have explored merging in the context of continual learning.
 Dziadzio \etal \cite{Dziadzio_2025_CVPR} use CLIP-based tasks in a continual learning setting where training data and inference objectives evolve over time.
 Sokar \etal \cite{sokar2025continual} investigate model merging to mitigate catastrophic forgetting when \finetuning Vision Language models on a continual VQA benchmark.
-Interestingly, although our setup differs significantly, these studies find that simple methods (such as task arithmetic) perform surprisingly well, often matching or outperforming more complex approaches.
-This is consistent with our observations in \cref{exp:lidar_merging} and \cref{exp:dune_merging}.
+These studies find that simple methods (such as task arithmetic) perform surprisingly well, often matching or outperforming more complex approaches.
+Although our setup differs significantly, this is consistent with our observations in \cref{exp:lidar_merging} and \cref{exp:dune_merging}.